nanospearing/nanospearing/README.md

 ### Nano Spearing

-(Due note that I constantly purge this account of content (yes I know this is bad) but it is what it is...)
+(Do note that I constantly purge this account of content (yes I know this is bad) but it is what it is...)

 Hi there!
 Here's some stuff about me